MohabYasserHTW/User-Data-Viewer/README.md

 - Phone: 01050930033

 ## Known Issues and Future Development
 Currently, there are no known issues with the app.
-However, the developer plans to add better style and responsive desgin
+However, the developer plans to add better style